-- A. Test results will be provided to the City Personnel Department Medical Liaison Officer via the City's contract medical provider. - B. If the test results are "negative", the firefighter will be notified in writing without delay. - C. If the test results are positive for legally prescribed drugs, the City Personnel Department will request the firefighter to provide written substantiation from his/her private doctor prescribing the drugs. - D. If test results are "positive" for alcohol (0.04 or above), illegal drugs, or inadequately explained legal drugs, the Fire & Life Safety Services Human Resources Director will be notified, and will be responsible for initiating an investigation resulting in the issuance a disciplinary action to be held in abeyance, and a Last Chance Agreement to the firefighter.
+- A. Test results will be provided to the City Personnel Department Medical Liaison Officer via the City's contract medical provider. - B. If the test results are "negative", the firefighter will be notified in writing without delay. - C. If the test results are positive for legally prescribed drugs, the City Personnel Department will request the firefighter to provide written substantiation from his/her private doctor prescribing the drugs.

+- D. If test results are "positive" for alcohol (0.04 or above), illegal drugs, or inadequately explained legal drugs, the San Diego Fire-Rescue Department Human Resources Manager will be notified, and will be responsible for initiating an investigation resulting in the issuance of a disciplinary action to be held in abeyance, and a Last Chance Agreement to the firefighter.
 Violation of the Last Chance Agreement may result in termination of employment.
 The discipline will be removed upon successful completion. - E. Alcohol tests results below the 0.04 level shall be cause for mandatory referral of the firefighter to the City's Employee Assistance Program.
 However, no disciplinary investigation shall be initiated solely on the basis of the result, including those instances where the firefighter is on a last chance agreement.
 The Personnel Department shall be responsible for making the referral of the firefighter to the City's Employee Assistance Program.
 It is agreed that the test results are confidential and the Personnel Department will not notify anyone including the Department, of the test result or the referral of the firefighter to the City's Employee Assistance Program.
-If an employee fails or refuses to follow through with the initial mandatory EAP referral, the Personnel Department will notify Fire & Life Safety Services for appropriate action.
-Fire & Life Safety Services will not inquire of the Personnel Department or the employee as to the basis for the EAP referral, including, but not limited to whether there was an alcohol test and the results thereof.
+If an employee fails or refuses to follow through with the initial mandatory EAP referral, the Personnel Department will notify San Diego Fire-Rescue Department for appropriate action.
+San Diego Fire-Rescue Department will not inquire of the Personnel Department or the employee as to the basis for the EAP referral, including, but not limited to whether there was an alcohol test and the results thereof.